Have you ever had an FSAVC with General Accident?

 - General Accident may not have made their consumers aware that they would be choosing the funds for the FSAVC.

-- General Accident may not have made their consumers aware about the chance of purchasing "Added Years".
+- General Accident may not have made their customers aware about the chance of purchasing "Added Years".

-- General Accident may not have made their consumers aware that any fees & charges that their FSAVC incurred.
+- General Accident may not have made their customers aware that any fees & charges that their FSAVC incurred.

 Have General Accident mis-sold you your FSAVC?

 - I didn't ask General Accident to set-up my FSAVC.

 - General Accident led me to believe that my employer would pay into my FSAVC.

 - General Accident gave me advice that my FSAVC would give me a bigger pension pot upon retirement.